 Get off the computer and take your business mobile!

 My friend owns a restaurant, and he’s struggling.
 After enjoying dinner there last week, he sat at my table and talked about the typical problems he’s facing — slow nights and not enough new customers through the door, despite a great location, terrific food, and good reviews in local media.

-It only took me a few minutes to figure out what was wrong and offer him some useful advice.
+It only took me a few minutes to figure out what was wrong and offer him some useful advice, along with my Get Up and Get Mobile checklist.
 He was baffled because he’d paid a web designer for an attractive website, which few people seemed to visit.
 Although he had a Facebook account, it only had a couple hundred ‘Likes.’
 He updated it once or twice a month, typically with a post that promoted a special or an event.

 In layman’s terms, I broke down the changes he needed to make.
 My fingers are crossed for him that my advice will stick and be effective.
 If you’re feeling his pain (and your own), here are the steps every business needs to immediately take to keep up with the mobile revolution driving the web.

 Mobile Checklist #1 Make Sure Your Website Works on Mobile Devices

 My buddy’s site looks great on my computer, but guess what?
 I can’t read his menu on my iPad.
 The Apple vs. Adobe feud over Flash isn’t likely to end soon, and most web designers have adapted by creating ‘bells and whistle’ sites for computer browsers, paired with simpler mobile sites that automatically load on tablets and smartphones.